SPANISH NATIONALITY LAW 12/2015

 • Is the FCJE certificate mandatory?

-How COVId-19 is affecting the Sephardic nationality process
+How COVID-19 is affecting the Sephardic nationality process

-The deadline for signing before a notary has been established on September 1, 2021, and may be extended to facilitate these people the completion of their process.
+The deadline for signing before a notary has been set for 1 September 2021, and may be extended to make it easier for these people to complete their process.

 according to the PASSPORT INDEX 2020